Connect-with-team/learning-path/tools/learning_tools.md

 3. Install useful extensions for your programming language or workflow from the VSCode marketplace.
 4. Customize VSCode settings and keyboard shortcuts according to your preferences.

-## :octocat: GitHub Setup in VSCode

-### Setting up GitHub Integration in VSCode
-If you're using Visual Studio Code as your code editor, you can easily integrate it with GitHub for seamless version control and collaboration.
-Follow the steps outlined in the [official documentation](https://code.visualstudio.com/docs/sourcecontrol/github) to set up GitHub in VSCode.

-### :film_projector: Video Tutorial:
-- [How to Use GitHub in Visual Studio Code (VSCode) by Traversy Media](https://www.youtube.com/watch?v=i_23KUAEtUM): Watch this video tutorial to learn how to set up and use GitHub in Visual Studio Code.

 ## :tada: Conclusion
 Congratulations on taking the first steps in your journey to mastering Git, GitHub, and VSCode! :clap: Remember to practice regularly and explore additional resources to deepen your understanding.

 Happy coding! :smile: